 I can’t tell you how many times I’ve heard someone say, “I’m always rejuvenated when I’ve been in nature.”
-I myself know that the only place that restores my soul is nature.
-Ideally, it would be in the bushveld far out of town or at the ocean.
+I myself know the only place that restores my soul is nature.
+Ideally, it would be in the bushveld, far out of town, or at the ocean.
 But, if that’s not possible, then my garden does the trick.

 Read on as I talk about the healing powers of nature and how you can use it to restore your soul and give you back a sense of balance, harmony, and peace when life gets you frazzled!